ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     :arg int pno: 0-based page number.

-    :returns: :ref:`Rect` of the page like :meth:`MuPDFPage.Rect`, but ignoring any rotation.
+    :returns: :ref:`Rect` of the page like :meth:`Page.Rect`, but ignoring any rotation.

   .. method:: PageXref(int pno)